it-novum/openITCOCKPIT-documentation/en/docs/additional/behind-reverse-proxy.md

 # Using openITCOCKPIT behind a reverse proxy

 !!! hint
-    hint To be able to use openITCOCKPIT behind a reverse proxy, **no adjustments** have to be made to the openITCOCKPIT web server configuration!
+    Hint to be able to use openITCOCKPIT behind a reverse proxy, **no adjustments** have to be made to the openITCOCKPIT web server configuration!

 This documentation describes how openITCOCKPIT can be run behind an Nginx or Apache2 reverse proxy.